Looking for a nice hike that is not too difficult? Try out Mount Si, located in North Bend, about 45 minutes northeast of Seattle Southside.

 Upon arriving, we parked in the Mount Si Natural Resources Conservation Area parking lot.
-Make sure you have a Discovery Pass to park so you don't get a ticket.
+Make sure you have a Discover Pass to park so you don't get a ticket.

 The hike begins in a conifer forest and climbs to the site of an old burn where new trees are growing, There is a small stream and large rocks set along the walking path.

 About a mile in it starts to get steeper and there is a view point and then a resting point with benches to take a breather and a water break.